A three-field Multiscale Method: Compatible finite element spaces

-\begin{remark}[Relaxing assumption $(M1)$ ] The condition $(M1)$ is sufficient to establish the well-posedness of MH$^2$M \eqref{e:mhhmh}, but it is not necessary in general.
-For example, let $k\geq 0$ be even and consider the finite element $\PP_{k+1}(F)\times\PP_{k}(F)\times\mathbb{P}_{k+1}(\tau)$ supported in partitions $\EE_{H_\Gamma }(\dtau)=\EE_{H_{\Lambda}}(\dtau)$ with one element per face, and in the partition $\triho(\tau )$ with one element per simplex $\tau \in \triH$ (see Figure~\ref{f:representativeFEM} for an illustration).
-Thus, adapting the arguments from the proof of~\cite{RavTho77}*{Lemma 10} to our case, we conclude the existence of a bounded mapping $\pi_V(\cdot)$ satisfying~\eqref{piL}.
-Specifically, from~\cite{RavTho77}*{Lemma 10}, there exists a positive constant $C_\tau$ independent of mesh parameters, such that for all $\mu\in \tL_{H_\Lambda}$
+consisting of one element per face, and with $\triho(\tau)$ consisting of the single simplex $\tau$, for each $\tau \in \triH$ (see Figure~\ref{f:representativeFEM} for an illustration).
+Hence, adapting the arguments of \cite[Lemma~10]{RavTho77} to our setting, there exists a positive constant $C_\tau$, independent of mesh parameters, such that for all $\tmu\in \tL_{H_\Lambda}$